isomerpages/moe-springdalepri/_about-us/School Rules and Regulations.md

 | School Attire |  PE Attire |
 | -------- | -------- |
 |-   White collared shirt with checkered trim<br>-   Checkered school bermudas<br>-   Name tag above school badge<br>-  White shoes & socks<br>-  Socks must be visible (No ankle socks are allowed.)|-   PE T-shirt<br>- Dark blue shorts with school’s name<br>-  Name tag above school badge<br>- White shoes & socks<br>- Socks must be visible (No ankle socks are allowed.)

+**Hair for Boys**

+*   Hair must be neatly cropped, combed, short and neat.
+It should not touch the eyebrows or collar.
+*   The back of the hair must be sloped and squared (no ‘tail’).
+*   Face is to be clean-shaven.
+No sideburns, no wearing of beards and moustache.
+*   Spiky, punky, outlandish or coloured hair is not allowed.